Emerging Europe’s greatest scams

 Boom and bust for BTA in Kazakhstan

 In Kazakhstan, BTA was the country’s largest bank in the boom years of the mid-2000s, when the country experienced an explosion in real estate prices that rivalled those in Western financial centres.
-But when the subprime crisis broke in the US, the inflated real estate market in Kazakhstan also started to unravel, which in turn impacted the banking sector, with disastrous consequences for its biggest bank.
+But when the subprime crisis broke in the US, the inflated real estate market in Kazakhstan also started to unravel, which in turn hit the banking sector, with disastrous consequences for its biggest bank.

 Mukhtar Ablyazov was chairman of the board of directors at BTA, until it defaulted on $12bn of debt in 2009.
 BTA accuses Ablyazov of diverting much of those funds for his own gain.
 Investigators claim Ablyazov developed several complex schemes aimed at financing investment projects in Russia, enabling him to systematically embezzle the bank’s funds in large amounts.